Erich-Reitz/nyisp/README.md

 - `-` is similar, with the first argument being the minuend, rest subtrahend
   - `(- 1.5 1.5 1 2 3) ; => -6`

-  - With a single argument, is will return its additive inverse.
+  - With a single argument, it will return its additive inverse.
     `(- -5) ; => 5`

 - `*` provides the product